“What art thou about, great king?”

 From what we’ve said so far it follows that we can work best for companies that know who they are.
 A strong mission statement and a strong sense of who thrives there show us what makes this company interesting, because interesting people are interesting because of what they choose to love.

 It seems to be the case that not every company will have a strong sense of just exactly what they are about.
-Thus, the kind of questions we ask employers are meant to get to the heart of their entrepreneurial spirit – the same entrepreneurial spirit that embraced the challenges of a new founding to deliver… whatever it is that they do.
-We will need this from employers to succeed.
+Thus, the kind of questions we ask employers are meant to get to the heart of their entrepreneurial spirit – the same entrepreneurial spirit that embraced the challenges of founding to bring a company and therefore a mission from "Zero to One".